kitamado/kitamado.github.io/_posts/2021-06-14-Cloud-Computing-Fundamentals-on-Alibaba-Cloud.md

 8. RDS is a PaaS, what is the full term of PaaS in cloud computing?

     - [x] Platform as a service

+## Week3 OSS Quiz
+1. Alibaba Cloud Object Storage Service (OSS) is a massive, highly available, secured and cost effective storage service.
+OSS is superior than self-built storage in all these aspects.
+Which of the following advantage relates to the high availability of OSS?

+    - [ ] Availability actually relies on the underlying hardware, which can break down easily.
+Once the hard disk malfunctions, it can also lead to permanent data loss.

+    - [x] Data Reliability is not less than 99.99999999%.
+Data is backed up automatically with multiple redundant copies.

+   - [ ] Data has to be backed up by customer manually, which is time-consuming and labor-intensive.

+    - [ ] The following features are available: Multiple Authentication and Authorization mechanism, Whitelist, Anti-leech URL, and Master-Sub Account

+2. Alibaba Cloud Object Storage Service (OSS) is a massive, highly available, secured and cost effective storage service.
+One of the special characteristics of OSS is its superior data reliability, because of its underlying backup technology and policies.
+Which of the following statement about OSS backup is correct?

+    - [ ] OSS supports 3 internal data copies, so the data can be  manually recovered should there be any problem.

+    - [ ] Customer has to safeguard their own data.
+OSS provides various backup interfaces to facilitate offsite backups.

+    - [ ] OSS leverages RAID0+1 configuration of its underlying physical hard disks.
+There is no impact even if 2 hard disks were to fail simultaneously.

+    - [x] OSS supports 3 internal data copies, no human intervention is required to recover the data when anything goes wrong.

+3. Alibaba Cloud OSS is a cloud storage service that features massive capacity, outstanding security, low cost, and high reliability.
+Files managed by OSS can be easily shared with external applications.
+Before sharing a file, you can find the URL of the file from the detail page of a file.
+The sharing is done by using ( ) application-layer protocol.

+   - [ ] FTP

+    - [x] HTTP

+    - [ ] TCP

+    - [ ] SMTP

+4. After activating the OSS service, you must create buckets in the OSS management console or by using Open API before you can store files.
+Which of the following statements is true for buckets?

+    - [x] Bucket names must be globally unique and cannot be changed once created.

+    - [ ] Bucket names must be globally unique but can be changed after being created.

+    - [ ] Bucket names must be unique under each account and can be changed after being created.

+    - [ ] Bucket names must be unique under each account and cannot be changed once created.

+5. OSS supports massive file storage and provides multiple file deletion functions.

+    Which of the followings is most suitable if many objects need to be deleted with a pattern, for example, to delete all the objects generated before a specific day?

+   - [ ] Deletes the objects one by one in the management console.

+    - [ ] Deletes the objects in batch in the management console.

+    - [x] Deletes the objects with lifecycle management.

+    - [ ] Deletes the objects one by one using Open API.

+6. In OSS, all data is stored in buckets.
+When an OSS bucket is set with the ( ) permission, the OSS Bucket allows other users to read (GET Object) the objects in the bucket.

+    - [x] Public-read-write

+    - [ ] Public-read

+    - [ ] Private

+    - [ ] Private-read

+7. An object is the basic unit of data stored in OSS.
+Which of the following file operations are supported by OSS?
+(Number of correct answers: 3)

+    - [x] File modification

+    - [ ] File uploading

+    - [ ] File deletion

+    - [ ] File reading

+8. When using Alibaba Cloud OSS, you can set access control in 3 different levels, which are ( ) (Number of correct answers: 3)

+    - [x] Bucket level

+    - [x] Object level

+    - [x] RAM account level

+    - [ ] Directory level

+9. In OSS Image Processing service, URLs are accessed with standard HTTP GET requests, and all processing parameters are in the QueyString of the URL.
+Which of the following modes are supported by image processing function?(Number of correct answers: 2)

+    - [ ] Picture mode

+    - [x] Parameter mode

+    - [x] Style mode

+    - [ ] Interactive mode

+10. Which 2 parameters you need to configure to setup a static website hosted on an OSS bucket?
+(Number of correct answers: 2)

+    - [x] Default page

+    - [ ] Navigation page

+    - [x] 404 page

+    - [ ] Return page